vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 used the restroom, and later bought paper towels.
 I finished checkout at 7:28 AM.

-Later in the day I made a trip to the dentist for periodontal therapy.
-Details are [here](2021-09-29-periodontal-therapy-first-appointment.md).
+Later in the day I made a trip to Total Health Dental Care for periodontal therapy.
+I left home around 12:10 PM, took BART (from North Berkeley to Ashby) and arrived a little before 12:50 PM.
+The work happened from 12:50 PM to 1:43 PM.
+I took BART back home and got back around 2:15 PM.
+Details of the actual appointment are [here](2021-09-29-periodontal-therapy-first-appointment.md).

 ## Friday October 1